-Then, they are three stages of estimation: (1) the estimation of a demand system used to infer equivalent-incomes that enter the definition of living standard variable; (2) the prediction of living standards from observed household characteristics; (3) the simulation of the effects of the transfer scheme.
+Then, they are four stages of estimation: (1) the estimation of a demand system to infer equivalent-incomes that enter the definition of living standard variable; (2) the prediction of living standards from observed characteristics; (3) the calculus of the optimal transfers corresponding to the predicted living standards, using perfect targeting optimization; (4) the simulation of the welfare effects of the transfer scheme.
 Let us turn to the living standard predictions.